RD211/RowMate/README.md

 The administrator should be used only for calling admin endpoints and for nothing else!
 The admin user does not have an actual user account.

 In order to add a boat the database you will first need to create a certificate and reference that in the boat.
-After creating a boat you can create an activity after signing out of our administrator account and into a normal user account.
+After creating a boat you can create an activity after signing out of our administrator account and into a regular user account.

 ## We provided a step by step tutorial for creating an activity.
 Please follow the tutorial here: [click here](tutorial.md).
 It's an md file clearly explaining how to create an activity.
 ## The file is called "tutorial.md".

 # Swagger UI
-Here you will prompted with the following webpage.
+Here you will be prompted with the following webpage:

+<img src="images/gateway-swagger.png" width=600 >

 This is a way to interact with every endpoint that is accessible.

-<img src="images/gateway-swagger.png" width=600 >

 The endpoints are separated by controller and roughly translate to the different microservices.
 In order to use the authenticated endpoints marked with a lock sign make sure to press the green authorize button and provide your token.

-In order to get a token you must use the following endpoint that is clearly described in the swagger page.
+In order to get a token you must use the following endpoint that is clearly described in the swagger page:

 <img src="images/register-swagger.png" width=1000 >